 The security level of this encryption method increases if Rijndael is performed several times with different subkeys.

-Brute Force Attacks are very dangerous, as all keys possible are used to attack an encryption method.
-The attacker can easily spread a virus on the Internet trying out keys in the background and delivering results by a server.
-With this kind of attacks it is possible to crack DES in only short time.
+Brute Force Attacks are very dangerous, as all possible keys are used to attack an encryption method.
+The attacker can spread a virus over the Internet that tries out keys in the background undetected and exchanges its results through a server.
+With this kind of attacks it is nowadays possible to crack DES within a short amount of time.
 Modern methods like BlowFish and Rijndael are protected against Brute Force Attacks, as their key sizes can be higher than 128 bit.

-And one thing is for sure: As you can vary the key size for Rijndael and BlowFish as you like, these two security algorithm are considered to be uncrackable for the next hundred years!
+And one thing is certain: As the key size for Rijndael can be varied randomly, these modern security algorithms are considered to remain uncrackable for a very long time!